phenotypic/homebridge-nodemcu-relay/README.md

 Whilst it is recommended to simply use the main `NodeMCU-Relay.ino` script due to its versatility, you can find scripts for the individual actions(`MOMENTARY`, `SWITCH` & `MODULATION`) in the _Individual Scripts_ folder.

-Furthermore, there are some more specialiased scripts in the _Special Scripts_ folder.
+Furthermore, there are some more specialised scripts in the _Special Scripts_ folder.
 There, you can find a script designed specifically for more secure applications like Garage Door openers.

 ### Using the STATE feature